DeepHiveMind/EnterpriseAI_Platform_MLOps/README.md

 # AI Platform MLOps | Production machine learning | Real Time ML System
+This repository intends to offers
+- A Real-world vision and recepie of the `design, development and operation` of **production machine learning systems & operation**.

-This repository contains a curated list of tools, frameworks and open source libraries that helps AI/ML Engineers `Deploy, monitor, version, scale, and secure` production machine learning.
+- A curated list of tools, frameworks and open source libraries that helps AI/ML Engineers `Deploy, monitor, version, scale, and secure` production machine learning.

-- **INSPIRATION**
+- State of Machine Learning Operations in Y'2019.
+      - Special attention has been given to **Ethical AI (a pillar of AI Trust)** in production machine learning systems with adequate deatiling around "Ethical AI Frameworks", "Codes of Ethics", "Guidelines", "Regulations" et al. Please Refer to [Ethical AI](/README_Ethical_AI.md).
+- A prescriptive view of constituents, constructs and tools of a comprehensive & operational Machine learning ecosystem that any good **"Enterprise AI Platform"** must intend to stich/chain together under its hood.
+Genrally "Enterprise AI Platform", such as H20.ai/Alteryx/HopsML/PipelineAI etc are powered by **Custom MLOPS** with the objective to *attempt to offer* essential high level MLOps constructs.

+### INSPIRATION
+**WHY DO WE NEED MLOPS?**

+- 1. HIDDEN TECH DEBT IN REAL WORLD ML SYSTEM

 <p align="center"> # Productionization/Industralization Machine Learning Systems</p>